-It’s essentially a multisport activity tracker that’s waterproof to 50 metres but not ideal for scuba diving or snorkelling.
+It’s essentially a multisport activity tracker that’s waterproof to 50 meters but not ideal for scuba diving or snorkeling.

-It provides specialised results details for swimming, running, and cycling, making it an excellent option for triathletes!
+It provides specialized results details for swimming, running, and cycling, making it an excellent option for triathletes!

 The T-Rex Pro from Amazfit is the T-replacement Rex’s and a less pricey Garmin replacement.